‘Attack On Titan’ Season 2: Anne’s Titan Form And Several New Monsters In AOT Anime Have Complex Intelligence

 — sindiya (@Bluepen2016) April 24, 2017

 It is quite possible that the Beast Titan’s ability to speak isn’t special or rare.
 Given the fact that there are potentially several people who can transform into the giant man-eating creatures, there could be quite a few intelligent monsters lurking behind the scenes, just waiting for the right opportunity to make their presence felt.
-The Season 2 of Attack On Titan has already revealed Annie, a powerful Titan who possesses a heart filled with complex emotions.
+Season 2 of Attack On Titan has already revealed Annie, a powerful Titan who possesses a heart filled with complex emotions.
 Her actions in Episode 3 of AOT are clear indicators that she desired her prey on an emotional, and not just physical, level.
 Besides Annie, Reiner and Bertholt have been confirmed to be Armored and Colossal Titans, respectively.

 Apart from the ability to talk, the previous episode also revealed a crucial skill possessed by a few of the Titans.
-The ability to control all other Titans is referred to as “The Coordinate”.
+The ability to control all other Titans is referred to as “The Coordinate.”
 It is quite possible that Eren, one of the lead characters of AOT, who is also Titan-Shifter, will soon acquire or develop the skill.
-Given his affinity towards the humankind, Eren could easily order his group of Titans to attack their peers.
+Given his affinity toward the humankind, Eren could easily order his group of Titans to attack their peers.
 This would certainly shift the scales in the Elite Survey Corps’ favor.

 [Featured Image by Hajime Isayama/Attack On Titan/Funimation]